Department of Food Science and Human Nutrition

 Advising is also available to MSU students who are considering switching to Food Science and for prospective incoming freshmen or transfer students who wish to learn more about the Food Science program at MSU.

-MSU students may reserve an appointment through the online Student Success Dashboard.
+MSU students may reserve an appointment through the online MSU's Student Information System.

 Being legally blind, I have had to overcome many challenges to become successful as a student and in my professional career.
 Throughout my journey I was fortunate to have the guidance and support of faculty and advisors to help me overcome any hurdles that have stood between me and the ability to reach my full potential.
 It is my goal as an instructor and advisor at MSU to continue helping students to reach their full potential, just like others have helped me.
 As said by W.B.
 Yeats, “Education is not the filling of a pail, but the lighting of a fire.”
 During my time at MSU I hope not only to teach students, but to provide them with the necessary skills and resources needed to learn, and to ignite their passion for learning in the courses they take at MSU and as they continue to grow and pursue their chosen careers.